 "I am a Hufflepuff.
 Using the Pet Alliance Pawgwarts sorting quiz, my Schnauzer, Milo, is Slytherin," he says.
 "I embrace the qualities of my Slytherin Schnauzer as he is cunning and a clear leader.
 I am never quite sure what is behind that daring stare of his."

-Having an idea of your own Hogwarts house, he adds, gives you a reference point to start talking about who you are as a person and what type of dog would make your ideal companion.
+Having an idea of your own Hogwarts house, he adds, gives you a reference point to start talking about who you are as a person and what type of dog would make your ideal companion—so be sure to take a Hogwarts house quiz of your own!

-To date, the Pet Alliance has sorted more than 40 dogs and hopes that the initiative will continue to encourage potential adopters to look at personality over breed.
+In the weeks following the magical initiative, the Pet Alliance has sorted more than 40 dogs into Hogwarts houses, and hopes that this "bloody brilliant" project and the Hogwarts house traits will continue to encourage potential adopters to look at personality over breed.

-By doing a project like this, which does not label breeds, it allows Pet Alliance to eliminate breed discrimination and promote responsible ownership, he says.
+By executing a project like this, which does not label breeds, it allows Pet Alliance to eliminate breed discrimination and promote responsible ownership, Bardy explains.

-“Nearly 70 percent of dogs are mislabeled based on appearance.
-There are also many communities that impose breed discrimination practices,” Bardy says.
+"Nearly 70 percent of dogs are mislabeled based on appearance.
+There are also many communities that impose breed discrimination practices," he says.

 Bardy estimates that by adopting dogs based on personality rather than breed, the number of dogs surrendered just to Pet Alliance will drop by 1,800 annually, 20 percent of the shelter's intake.